iliakan/javascript-book/en/02-browser/05-events/08-keyboard-events.md

 The good news is that modern browsers and (even older) IE agree on keycodes for almost all special keys (with the exception of branded keys like IE start button).

 Another example is hotkeys.
-When we implement a custom hotkey with javascript, it should work same no matter of case and current language.
+When we implement a custom hotkey with JavaScript, it should work same no matter of case and current language.
 We don't want a character.
 We just want a scan code.

 ### Scan codes VS char codes